-He also advised others to move on from those holding them back, not let the past define them, and to only buy things when you already have the money to pay for it.
+He also advised others to move on from those holding them back, not let the past define them, and only buy things when they already have the money to pay for them.
 Finally, he suggests that people use credit sparingly, keep their eye on the future, and don’t forget to spend time doing the things they love along the way.

-It’s difficult to condense 9 decades of life into a few core pieces of advice, but in doing so my grandpa hopes that the knowledge that took him years to attain will help others reach even higher goals than he had.
+It’s difficult to condense nine decades of life into a few core pieces of advice, but in doing so, my grandpa hopes that the knowledge that took him years to attain will help others reach even higher goals than he had.

 And for those out there that are suffering adversity in any form, you can overcome it.

-These are 9 money lessons from my 90-year-old grandpa.
+These are nine money lessons from my 90-year-old grandpa.